paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-086-childrens-bicycle-helmet-safety.md

 **(d) Failure to meet standards**

-(1) **Failure to meet interim standard** — Until the final standard takes effect, a bicycle helmet that does not conform to an interim standard as required under subsection (a)(1) of this section shall be considered in violation of a consumer product safety standard promulgated under the Consumer Product Safety Act [[15 U.S.C.
+(1) **Failure to meet interim standard** — Until the final standard takes effect, a bicycle helmet that does not conform to an interim standard as required under subsection (a)(1) shall be considered in violation of a consumer product safety standard promulgated under the Consumer Product Safety Act [[15 U.S.C.
 2051](./chapter-047-consumer-product-safety.md#section-2051) et seq.].

-(2) **Status of final standard** — The final standard developed under subsection (c) of this section shall be considered a consumer product safety standard promulgated under the Consumer Product Safety Act.
+(2) **Status of final standard** — The final standard developed under subsection (c) shall be considered a consumer product safety standard promulgated under the Consumer Product Safety Act.

 ### Statutory Notes